SwarmDHS/warp/README.md

 ### 1.2 Building From Source

 The warped image file can be built inside of a docker container, and in fact it's recommended to do so.
 This allows images to be built in a clean environment every time, making it easier to reproduce any errors that may show up later.
+This also means that your builds are machine agnostic, allowing you to tweak whether you're on Linux, MacOS, or Windows.

 To build: